- What is a Serger? Why Do You Need It for Sewing Courses?

 You should factor in the cost of serger thread – thinner than regular sewing thread, and needles – made specially for your machine.

-If you are hoping to expand on your sewing classes, to establish yourself as a professional dressmaker, you may need a machine with every available feature.
+If you are hoping to expand on your online sewing classes, to establish yourself as a professional dressmaker, you may need a machine with every available feature.
 In that case, you should look to spend more than £500.

 The good news is that you will be able to write the investment off as a business expense!